It’s Not Just COVID Deaths – Neglect & Abuse Are on the Rise in Our Fort Lauderdale Nursing Homes

 In addition to reporting abuse or neglect to government agencies, your loved one may have a civil claim against the nursing home and other parties.
 There may be one or more causes of action against the nursing home, including negligence and violations of the residents’ Bill of Rights.

-If you are unsure what to do next, you might want to talk with a nursing home abuse lawyer.
+If you are unsure what to do next, you might want to talk with a Fort Lauderdale injury lawyer.
 A lawyer can explain your loved one’s legal rights and the options for holding the nursing home accountable for damages caused by abuse and neglect.
 Seeking justice for your loved one might prevent another resident from suffering abuse and neglect.